YosysHQ/nextpnr/README.md

  - The Python module is called `nextpnrpy_ice40.so`.
 To test it, run `PYTHONPATH=. python3 python/python_mod_test.py`
  - Run `yosys blinky.ys` in `ice40/` to synthesise the blinky design and produce `blinky.json`.
- - To place-and-route the blinky using nextpnr, run `./nextpnr-ice40 --hx1k --json ice40/blinky.json --asc blinky.asc`
+ - To place-and-route the blinky using nextpnr, run `./nextpnr-ice40 --hx1k --json ice40/blinky.json --pcf ice40/blinky.pcf --asc blinky.asc`

 Notes
 -------